id-andyyy/Live-Clock/README.md

 # Live Clock :clock5:

-A simple space-themed website featuring a live clock displaying real-time. :sparkles: The site is fully responsive, catering to all types of devices. :iphone:
+A simple space-themed website with a clock showing real time :sparkles:.
+The site is adapted to all types of devices. :iphone:

 ## Screenshots

-Visit the [website](https://id-andyyy.github.io/Live-Clock/) or see the demo below :point_down:
+Visit [website](https://id-andyyy.github.io/Live-Clock/) or watch the demo :point_down:

 [![Demo gif](assets/readme/demo.gif)](https://id-andyyy.github.io/Live-Clock/)